1. The Opportunity for Reinvention

 5. The Authorized versus Autonomous Distinction

-One practical test that follows from DEMO analysis is the distinction between authorized AI and autonomous AI.
+DEMO analysis forces us to recognize and distinguish Authorized AI from Autonomous AI.
 The distinction is not primarily about capability; it is about accountability structure.

 Authorized AI operates within a commitment structure that a human has established and remains responsible for.
 A credit officer who sets eligibility rules and delegates their application to an automated system is still the accountable party for decisions that fall within those rules.
 The AI is executing a pre-authorized commitment, not making a new one.